cpaulWP/DeviceDocumentation/README.md

     That's it, now devices.wasatchphotonics.com should point to this github gh-pages branch of the DeviceDocumentation repository.

-### Setup and configuration:

-    Clone this repository into:
-    ~/projects/DeviceDocumentation

-    Clone the pelican-themes repository into:
-    ~/projects/pelican-themes

-    conda create --name pelican_env pelican
-    export PATH=~/miniconda2/bin:$PATH
-    source activate pelican_env
-    pip install pelican

-    In one window, setup auto-reloader (excepting .conf files) pelican --autoreload --theme ../pelican-themes/pelican-bootstrap3/ content

-    In another window, set the pelican webserver: python -m pelican.server

 ### Push to a github projects page

-    pelican --theme ../pelican-themes/pelican-bootstrap3/ content
+    pelican --theme ../pelican-themes/wasatch-bootstrap3/ content
-    git commit -a -m "documenation log message..." git push origin gh-pages
+    git commit -a -m "documentation log message..." git push origin master

-### Miscellaneous notes

-    ghp-import looks good, sounds good, does what it says.
-    It also removes the CNAME file which makes it unusable for organizational project pages.
-The solution adopted here is to do all the development in gh-pages directly.
-This makes sense for this project, as it is purely about documentation.
+    ghp-import -p output
+    (Checkout gh-pages, copy the content from master, save the output in the root of the gh-pages branch, upload to github)

+    This way you stay in master, make all your changes, preview locally.
+    When you are ready to go live, ghp-import is all you need.